milewdev/rol/notes/DEVELOPMENT_README.md

 #####Development Notes:
 - The library entry point is Kernel.rol(), defined in lib/rol/kernel.rb; however, that simply calls Rol.rol() which is defined in lib/rol.rb.

 - Branch **master** contains the latest code, which may not have been released yet.
-Each published release has its own branch.
+Each published release has its own branch with the name X.Y.Z, where X.Y.Z is the version number.

 - ./_test will run all business/unit tests.
 Leave a terminal window open during development and run ./_test as you make changes to code.